GAP-LAB-CUHK-SZ/HairStep/README.md

 - [ ] Release the code for computing metrics HairSale & HairRida (soon)
 - [ ] Release the code for training and data pre-processing (later)

-Note: A more compact and efficient sub-module for 3D hair reconstruction has been released, which has comparable performance to NeuralHDHair* reported in the paper.
+**Note**: A more compact and efficient sub-module for 3D hair reconstruction has been released, which has comparable performance to NeuralHDHair* reported in the paper.

 The original hair matting approach is provided by Kuaishou Technology, which cannot be released.
 The substitute method based on SAM fails sometimes.